SuperBox64/StarPlayrX/README.md

 MIT License

-"Don't be a Slacker, be a Star Player."
+"Don't be a Slacker, be a Star Player.
+StarPlayrX"